jlw-m/course_ee693e_2021_fall/week_10/01_gollakota.md

 As for the potential weakness in Clicktok, a more advanced click randomization/generation scheme may make detecting fraudulent clicks from real organic clicks difficult.
 If an attacker is able to uncover how Clicktok determines fraudulent clicks, they may be able to generate a workaround towards Clicktok's defenses.
 Then addressing the IP aggregation and churn, as some networks may aggregate IPs, it makes identifying individual user's clicks all the more difficult which would result in a lower efficacy when identifying false clicks.

-### Discussion
-The authors had to calibrate the shield parameters to set the component bench marks.
-The shield was doing two tasks, send a random signal to the jammer and an antidote to the receiver antenna.
-The antenna calibration evaluates the performance of the antidote signal at the receiver.
-To evaluate this, the shield transmitted 100 Kb without the antidote followed by 100 Kb with the antidote.
-The difference in the power received at the receiver shows how much the antidote was able to block.
-This value averaged at 32 dB.
-The shield needs to balance how much to jam the eavesdropper and how much error to tolerate when decoding the IMD signal.

-To evaluate the shield protection against adversaries, the authors did two measurements.
-The first one was against passive adversaries where eavesdroppers try to intercept messages, and the second one is against active adversaries where they try to issue unauthorized commands to the IMD.
-The shield repeatedly triggers the IMD to transmit the same 1000 packets to evaluate shield’s jamming against passive adversaries.
-All the adversary locations had nearly 50% BER showing the effectiveness of the shield.

-Active adversaries were further divided into two based on the equipment they use.
-Those that use off-the-shelf IMD programmer and those that use custom hardware that transmits with higher power.
-The location distances varied from 20 cm to 30 m from the shield.
-Each adversary ran the same command 100 times with both the shield on and shield off.
-The shield was able to block all the attacks by the off-the-shelf IMD programmers, but the sophisticated IMD programmers that were closer than 5m were able to get a response from the IMD.
-Without the shield IMD programmers up to 27 m away was able to elicit a response.
-This shows the shield offers valuable protection to the IMD.
-An additional feature of the shield is to raise an alarm when an attempt is made regardless of the success/failure of the attacker.

 ### Implementation

 ### Experimentation